Friday, June 14, 2019

 “Not really.
 I like being here alone, so I paid to reserve this whole section.”

-“You would deprive everyone else from sitting here because you like being alone?
+“You would deprive everyone else of sitting here because you like being alone?
 You could have just stayed at home.”

 Chiny had nothing to say to that.